rolfschr/GSWL-book/02-ledger-accounting/01-double-accounting.md

 $ ledger -f journal.txt balance
 $ ledger -f journal.txt balance Groceries
 $ ledger -f journal.txt register

+# Start an interactive session
+# and type "balance", then  press Enter
+# (press ctrl+d to quit)
+$ ledger -f journal.txt
 ~~~

 This should give you a first feeling for Ledger.